-Penelokan is one of the main villages and offers one of the best vantage points at the southernmost rim of the crater, boasting sweeping views over Kintamani Volcano.
-At 1,500m above sea level, the combination of black molten rock and dark lava slopes contrasted against the blue lake and lush green vegetation make it the best place to enjoy these stunning panoramas.
+Penelokan is one of the main villages in Kintamani and offers one of the best vantage points at the southernmost rim of the crater, boasting sweeping views over Kintamani Volcano.
+At 1,500m above sea level, the combination of black molten rock and dark lava slopes contrasted against the blue lake and lush green vegetation make it the perfect location to view these stunning panoramas.